I'm Jamie — Profit Strategist and Financial Literacy Coach.

 But if you know that you want to become an S Corp for this year, then I’m gonna walk you through some of those important things to know about the deadline.

-Now, if you’re a brand new company, then you want to be electing this within the first two months and 15 days of becoming a company.
+If you’re a brand new company, then you want to be electing this within the first two months and 15 days of becoming a company.

 Now, importantly, before you go and elect S Corp, you are going to go ahead and need to become an LLC if you are not one already.

-https://jamietrull.com/2023/08/06/family-management-company/Now, this video is specifically speaking towards those who are LLCs that wanna become S Corp.
+This video is specifically speaking towards those who are LLCs that wanna become S Corp.
 I’m not gonna get into C Corp that wants to elect to be taxed as an S Corp.
 That’s also a possibility.

 But typically I’m usually talking to my small businesses that know that now is the time for them to become an escort because it can save them money on payroll taxes.